ToolJet/ToolJet/docs/docs/widgets/table.md

 ### Filter changed

-This event is triggered when filter is added from the header of the table. `filters` property of the table is updated with an object for each filter added.
-The objects will have `condition`, `value`, and `column` keys.
+This event is triggered when filter is added, removed, or updated from the filter section of the table. `filters` property of the table is updated to reflect the status of filters applied.
+The objects will have properties: `condition`, `value`, and `column`.

 ## Exposed variables